MAKING PROGRAMS ACCESSIBLE

 Step 3.

 If needed, reach out to us!
 The Captioned Media Office specializes in captioning various types of content for classroom use.
-If you cannot find a captioned version of the topic you are interested in, the DRC can add captions to many types of media produced off campus such as DVDs, online videos, digital videos, and VHS.
+If you cannot find a captioned version of the topic you are interested in, Accessibility and Testing can add captions to many types of media produced off campus such as DVDs, online videos, digital videos, and VHS.
 If you have content that was produced off-campus, please submit a list of your materials (website links, names of movies, etc.), including the planned date to be used in class, to ccap@uga.edu.
 Please note that it may take up to two to three weeks to caption a full-length feature.